 In 2007, the Board adopted its Related-Person Transactions Policy and Procedures (the "Related-Person Policy").
-The current Related Person Policy is in writing and is posted on the Company's web site at www.sealedair.com.
+The current Related-Person Policy is in writing and is posted on the Company's web site at www.sealedair.com.
 The Related-Person Policy provides for the review of all relationships and transactions in which the Company and any of its executive officers, directors and five-percent stockholders or their immediate family members are participants to determine whether to approve or ratify such relationships or transactions, as well as whether such relationships or transactions might affect a director's independence or must be disclosed in our proxy statement.
 All such transactions or relationships are covered if the aggregate amount may exceed \$120,000 in a calendar year and the person involved has a direct or indirect interest other than solely as a director or a less than 10 percent beneficial ownership interest in another entity.
 The Related-Person Policy includes a list of certain types of pre-approved relationships and transactions.
-Determinations whether to approve or ratify any other relationship or transaction are based on the terms of the transaction, the importance of the relationship or transaction to the Company, whether the relationship or transaction could impair the independence of a non-employee director, or whether the relationship or transaction would present an improper conflict of interest for any director or executive officer of the Company, among other factors.
+Determinations whether to approve or ratify any other relationship or transaction are based on the terms of the transaction, the importance of the relationship or transaction would present an improper conflict of interest for any director or executive officer of the Company, among other factors.
 Information on relationships and transactions is requested in connection with annual questionnaires completed by each of our executive officers and directors.

 The Nominating and Corporate Governance Committee has the responsibility to review and, if appropriate, approve or ratify all relationships and transactions covered under the Related-Person Policy, although the Board has delegated to the chair of the Nominating and Corporate Governance Committee and to the Chief Executive Officer of the Company the authority to approve or ratify specified transactions.
-For potential conflicts of interest involving an executive officer, the chair of the Nominating and Corporate Governance Committees will address the matter.
+For potential conflicts of interest involving an executive officer, the chair of the Nominating and Corporate Governance Committee and the chair of the Audit Committee can agree that only one of those Committees will address the matter.
 No director can participate in any discussion or approval of a relationship or transaction involving himself or herself (or one of his or her immediate family members).